 - Walk a coastal path

-#01 Go for walkies on the beach with a canine companion
+1. Go for walkies on the beach with the dog

 This wide sandy beach at Embleton is framed by the ruins of Dunstanburgh Castle.
 It’s a clean, peaceful bay that’s a safe choice for families and perfect for doggies who like to dip their paws in the sea.